Maxximou5/csgo-deathmatch/.github/ISSUE_TEMPLATE/BUG_Report.md

 ---
 name: BUG Report
-about: Create a bug report for the [CS:GO] Deathmatch
+about: Create a bug report for the [CS:GO] Deathmatch plugin

 ---
 <!--(Thanks for reporting an issue!
 Please make sure you click the link above to view the issue guidelines, then fill out the blanks below.)-->